Interfacial design strategies using metal–organic frameworks: a comprehensive review for rechargeable batteries

 Abstract

-Modifying the battery interface to improve stability, performance, and suppress side reactions has been a long-standing goal.
-Although there are many candidates, metal-organic frameworks (MOFs) have garnered particular attention owing to their unique porous structure, tunability, and multifunctionality.
-By these characteristics, MOFs could contribute to regulating the diffusion path of carrier ions, mitigating undesired reactions, as well as stabilizing the interfaces.
-Therefore, MOFs have been increasingly explored as functional layers and host materials for lithium-ion, lithium-metal, lithium-sulfur, and aqueous zinc-ion batteries.
-However, challenges remain regarding their structural stability, compatibility, and scalability under realistic operating conditions.
-This review aims to highlight critical side reactions at the interface, summarize previous research efforts addressing these issues, and offer promising strategies for further development.
+Modifying battery interfaces to improve stability and performance, and suppress side reactions has been a long-standing goal.
+Although there were many candidates, metal–organic frameworks (MOFs) have garnered particular attention owing to their unique porous structure, tunability, and multifunctionality.
+Due to these characteristics, MOFs could contribute to regulating the diffusion path of carrier ions, mitigating undesired reactions, as well as stabilizing the interfaces.
+Therefore, MOFs were increasingly explored as functional layers and host materials for lithium-ion, lithium–metal, lithium–sulfur, and aqueous zinc-ion batteries.
+However, challenges remained regarding their structural stability, compatibility, and scalability under realistic operating conditions.
+This review aimed to highlight critical side reactions at the interface, summarized previous research efforts addressing these issues, and offered promising strategies for further development.

 - This article is part of the themed collection: Emerging Trends in Advanced Functional Porous Materials